byu-cce270/content/docs/unit1/4_pivot_query/pivquer_read.md

 - **query**: This is a text string in double quotes representing the query that you want to run on the data.
 The query is written in the form of a SQL query.
 The query can be a simple query that selects all the data in the table or a more complex query that selects only the data that meets certain conditions.
 - **headers**: This is an optional argument that specifies whether the first row of the data contains headers.
 If the headers argument is set to TRUE, the first row of the data are treated as headers and is not included in the results of the query.
 If the headers argument is set to FALSE, the first row of the data are treated as data and is included in the results of the query.
 The default value for the headers argument is TRUE.

 The way you formulate a query string is similar to how you would write a SQL query, but the syntax is slightly different.
-While SQL query strings can be fairly complex, for google sheets the syntax is simplified.
+While SQL query strings can be fairly complex, for Google Sheets the syntax is simplified.
 The general structure of a query string is as follows:

 ```"SELECT _list of columns_ WHERE _conditional expression_ ORDER BY _column_"```